nskatti1/Fast-Robots/docs/lab8.rst

 -----------------------------
 The objective of this lab was to execute a high-speed robot stunt that combined different ideas that we have learned about in Fast Robots and I am happy to report that it was a fun successful lab.

 I chose to execute the drift task(Task B), but I initially wanted to do the flip, so I had reinforced my car with tape particularly to reinforce the batteries.
 This meant it was also prepared for drifting.
+Here is a photo.

 Setup and Preparation
 -----------------------------